Quantum verification of NP problems with single photons and linear optics

-As the first problem proven to be NP-complete~\cite{10.1145/800157.805047}, the Boolean satisfiability problem (SAT)---the problem of asking whether a given Boolean formula with $n$ variables has a satisfying assignment---is of particular importance in computer science.
-NP-complete signifies that any NP problem can be efficiently reduced to this problem.
-Corresponding to the natural problem of satisfying potentially conflict constraints, SAT has found broad practical applications in software/hardware verification, circuit design, mode checking, automated proving and artificial intelligence~\cite{Malik2009}.
-An instance of SAT is formalized as the conjunction of a set of clauses $\phi=c_1 \land c_2 ...\land c_j$, each of which is the disjunction of a set of literals $l_1 \lor l_2 ...\lor l_m$ (a literal could be a variable $x_i$ or a negation of a variable $\neg {x_i}$).
-For example, in a representative form called 3-SAT, each clause has exactly 3 literals.
-According to the widely believed exponential time hypothesis (ETH)~\cite{Impagliazzo2001}, which asserts that the best algorithm for solving 3-SAT runs in time $2^{cn}$ for some constant $c>0$, verifying 3-SAT requires at least $O(n)$ bits.
-Otherwise the verifier can simply enumerate over all possible proofs which yield a sub-exponential algorithm of 3-SAT.
+The complexity class NP, which is the set of decision problems verifiable in polynomial time by a deterministic Turing machine, encompasses many natural decision and optimization problems.
+By definition, NP can be abstracted as a proof system which models computation as exchange of messages between the prover and the verifier.
+Verifying the correctness of a proof is a foundational computational model underpinning both the complexity theory and applications such as delegated computation.
+Specifically, we focus on the verification of the first discovered and most extensively studied NP-complete problem --- the Boolean satisfiability problem (SAT)~\cite{10.1145/800157.805047}, that is, the problem of asking whether a given Boolean formula with $n$ variables has a satisfying assignment.
+The NP-completeness signifies that any NP problem can be efficiently reduced to this problem.
+Corresponding to the problem of satisfying potentially conflict constraints, SAT has found numerous applications in circuit design, mode checking, automated proving and artificial intelligence~\cite{Malik2009}.
+Under the widely believed exponential time hypothesis (ETH)~\cite{Impagliazzo2001}, which asserts that the best algorithm for solving 3-SAT (a representative form of SAT) runs in time $2^{\gamma n}$ for some constant $\gamma>0$, verifying 3-SAT requires at least $O(n)$ bits.
+Otherwise the verifier can simply enumerate over all possible proofs which yield a sub-exponential algorithm for solving 3-SAT.
 Surprisingly, this bound on proof length no longer applies if quantum bits are used in proofs and verified by quantum computers.
-This perception rapidly aroused substantial efforts on quantum verification of NP(-complete) problems~\cite{v005a001,Blier2009,Chen2010,Harrow:2013:TPS:2432622.2432625,Brandao2017,Arrazola2018,Centrone2020}.
-In this line, Aaronson et al. gave a protocol of proving 3-SAT with $\tilde{O}(\sqrt{n})$ unentangled quantum states each of $O(\log n)$ qubits~\cite{v005a001} and modifications of the protocol have also been proposed~\cite{Chen2010,Harrow:2013:TPS:2432622.2432625}.
+This perception rapidly aroused substantial efforts on quantum verification of NP(-complete) problems~\cite{v005a001,Blier2009,Chen2010,Chiesa2013,Harrow:2013:TPS:2432622.2432625,Brandao2017,Arrazola2018,Centrone2020}.
+In this line, Aaronson et al. proposed a protocol of proving 3-SAT with $O(\sqrt{n})$ unentangled quantum states each of $O(\log n)$ qubits~\cite{v005a001} and variants of the protocol have also been developed~\cite{Chen2010,Harrow:2013:TPS:2432622.2432625}.
 However, to date a complete demonstration of quantum verification algorithm is still missing.